bloq/memproxy/README.md

 * If the TCP connection to memcached is broken (eg. memcached restarts), the rust memcache library does not recover (does not start a new TCP connection).
+* If memcached is not reachable, program will not start.